 - What are important decision-making opportunities in the Dutch annual budget process?

-Ministerial budget ceilings are set in April/May; allocation decisions are taken between May and July
+Ministerial budget ceilings are set in April/May; allocation decisions are made between May and July

 - How is Dutch ODA spent?